quixio/quix-streams/docs/processing.md

 ## Selecting Columns

-You can select only a few columns from the incoming message (aka "make a projection") using the pandas-like approach and provide
+Quix Streams provides a pandas-like API to select columns from incoming messages (AKA "to make a projection").

+You may use it to extract only the necessary columns and reduce the size of the message before sending it downstream.

 **Example**: